hamedsamie/video-perception-pipeline/README.md

 ## 19. Conclusion

-This project demonstrates a complete lightweight video perception workflow including ingestion, detection, tracking, export, visualization, evaluation, reviewer feedback, and bounded improvement.
-The pipeline serves as a reproducible baseline and highlights opportunities for future improvements in detection and tracking quality.
+This project demonstrates a complete lightweight video perception workflow including video ingestion, frame sampling, object detection, temporal tracking, prediction export, visualization, evaluation, reviewer feedback, and bounded improvement.

+The evaluation highlighted several challenges associated with the selected videos, particularly missed detections, occlusions, viewpoint changes, and tracking instability.
+While the baseline detector successfully identified some target-object instances, many remained undetected, which in turn affected tracking performance.

+The reported metrics and reviewer observations provide a useful indication of system behavior, although they are based on a relatively small manually reviewed subset and should be interpreted accordingly.

+Overall, the project establishes a reproducible baseline pipeline and demonstrates an end-to-end evaluation and improvement workflow.
+The results also highlight several directions for future work, including stronger object representations, appearance-based tracking, segmentation, and larger-scale evaluation.